2016 United States wireless spectrum auction: Repacking

 The collective moves of UHF and VHF television stations to accommodate the elimination of the 600 MHz band came to be known as repacking.
 With the advent of virtual channels after the transition to digital television in 2009, it was possible for any given broadcast channel to change frequencies while still retaining their long-standing channel numbers for identification and branding purposes.
 The issue arose that if a television viewer's station changes its frequency, their television will not be aware of the shift (even if the virtual channel remains the same), unless they perform a rescan: forcing their television to scan all ATSC digital channels for signals.

 The estimated number of channels moving is still over 1,000.
 Although moving channels by region was considered, which would work better for the companies doing the work, channels would instead move according to which moves are related.
 710 stations were part of "a sort of interference daisy-chain", meaning the stations had to work with each other, and that it was unlikely stations could meet the deadline or complete the process using the funds allocated.
-Some stations would be required to go off the air or have temporary facilities or temporary channel sharing (thought the FCC was reluctant to ask viewers to rescan twice, and the Cable Act did not allow "must carry" requirements for stations that used temporary facilities).
+Some stations would be required to go off the air or have temporary facilities or temporary channel sharing (though the FCC was reluctant to ask viewers to rescan twice, and the Cable Act did not allow "must carry" requirements for stations that used temporary facilities).
 So-called "bottleneck stations", if they did share, would allow the spectrum to be used by wireless services sooner without interrupting broadcast service.
 Weather delays and important rating events would also need to be considered.
 Companies doing the work might also have their own reasons for how they schedule work.
 The NAB filed comments October 28, 2016 asking that the 39-month deadline for moving be changed, or allow waivers.
 The repack would take place in ten phases, and Michael Dell's OTA Broadcasting asked the FCC to provide information on bottleneck stations so that they could be given incentives to give up licenses or move to temporary channels.

 The Transition Scheduling Plan from the Media Bureau and the Incentive Auction Task Force divided stations into ten phases.
 Each phase had a testing period.
 Until this time, stations could not use their new channel.
 After the completion period, stations could no longer use their old channel.
 Stations needing to move to new channels would have 90 days to file for construction permits.
 Stations giving up their licenses would have 90 days to leave their pre-auction channels after receiving auction proceeds.
 Stations entering channel-sharing agreements would have 6 months to finish the process after receiving auction proceeds.
 Priority would be given to clearing the 600 MHz for wireless use.